Saliba: I deserved a chance at Arsenal | Goal.com

 It was his first competitive action in almost a year, and though he signed for Arsenal in the summer of 2019, he has yet to feature for the club, having spent last season on loan with Saint-Etienne.

-Arteta has claimed that he lacks first-team football, but Saliba has argued that is not the case.
+Arteta has claimed that he was not ready for first-team football, but Saliba has argued that he should have been given a chance to prove himself.

 “The coach immediately told me that I was not ready.
 I would have at least liked to have had a chance to rediscover my rhythm,” he told the media on Friday.